Tamarack has new hours for travelers

-“We are thrilled to bring back our seven-day week operation and extended hours from 9 a.m. to 7 p.m. just in time for the travel season,” said Tammy Coffman, executive director of Tamarack Marketplace, in a prepared statement.
+“We are thrilled to bring back our seven-day week operation and extended hours from 9 a.m. to 7 p.m. just in time for the travel season,” said Tammy Coffman, executive director of Tamarack Marketplace.

-“And, of course, we must remind everyone of the amazing West Virginia works of art throughout Tamarack Marketplace representing all 55 counties,” said Coffman.
+“And, of course, we must remind everyone of the amazing West Virginia works-of-art throughout Tamarack Marketplace representing all 55 counties,” Coffman said.

 The Beckley and Bluestone travel plazas closed Feb.
 1 to begin demolition and site redevelopment.
 Both travel plazas will be rebuilt from the ground up.

-The newly redeveloped travel plazas will offer expanded food concepts, a 24/7 Mountain State Market convenience store, outdoor dining options, expanded parking for tractor-trailers and passenger vehicles, EV charging stations, separated vehicle and tractor-trailer fueling options, a picnic area, and pet relief areas.
+Once completed, the newly-redeveloped travel plazas will offer expanded food concepts, a 24/7 Mountain State Market convenience store, outdoor dining options, expanded parking for tractor-trailers and passenger vehicles, EV charging stations, separated vehicle and tractor-trailer fueling options, picnic area, and pet relief areas.

 The Beckley travel plaza will offer a drive-through, increased restroom facilities, and bus parking, as well as enhancing and highlighting the Parkways Authority Tourist Information Centers.